Stefan-Wolff/dqm-pipeline/README.md

 In addition it uses [Apache Spark](https://spark.apache.org/), which is implemented on Java.
 The API of Apache Spark is accessed by the Python library [pyspark](https://spark.apache.org/docs/latest/api/python/index.html).

-1. Download the source code:
+## 1. Download the source code:
 * `git clone https://github.com/Stefan-Wolff/dqm-pipeline`

+## 2. Install requirements
+The requirements can be set up manually or using Docker.

+### Manual installation
-2. Install Python requirements:
+Install Python requirements:
 * `cd dqm-pipeline`
 * `pip install -r requirements.txt`

-3. Install required system tools according to `requirements.system`, i. e. by:
+Install required system tools according to `requirements.system`, i. e. by:
 * `apt install wget`
 * `apt install aria2`

+### Installation using Docker
+Install, start and join Docker container `wqp`:
+* `docker/setup_docker.sh`

+Once installed, it can be joined by:
+* `docker/join_docker.sh`

 # Directory structure